eBay Australia vs Amazon – Which one is best for you?

-For Australian sellers, eBay Australia has been the ‘go to’ e-commerce marketplace over the past 18 years.
-It attracts close to 8 million Australian visitors per month, according to a 2016 Roy Morgan research study, almost double that of Amazon’s online presence.
-That said, with over 310 million active online customers worldwide, Amazon has almost double the number of customers and wider reach than eBay – and has arrived in Australia.
+eBay Australia has been the ‘go to’ e-commerce marketplace over the past 18 years.
+It attracts about 8 million Australian visitors per month - double that of Amazon’s online presence.
+That said, with over 310 million active online customers worldwide, Amazon has more than twice the number of customers and wider reach than eBay – and has now landed in Australia.

 When it comes to e-commerce marketplaces, where you decide to sell depends on what you’re selling and the scale of your operation.
 Selling through your own store has its benefits, but diversifying through an online marketplace can give you exposure and sales from the large volume of traffic.